 By implementing these strategies, we aim to create a dynamic and open knowledge-sharing environment that encourages innovation and contributes to positive community outcomes.
-For our detailed knowledge management strategy, please refer to SECITION XX
+For our detailed knowledge management strategy, please refer to section VII of Monitoring - Evaluation - Learning Strategy

-5. Monitoring, evaluation and learning
+E. Monitoring, evaluation and learning